aip956/QwasarProjects/LinearRegr/README.md

 ## Description
-This project demonstrates both analytical and iterative methods to solve a regression problem from scratch using Python and NumPy
+This project walks through building a simple linear regression system without using scikit-learn and other high-level libraries.
+It includes:

-The steps include:
-- Define a linear hypothesis function
+- Define a linear hypothesis function (h(x, θ))
 - Implement a cost function (MSE)
-- Solve for optimial weights (theta) using:
+- Solve for optimial weights (θ) using:
-  - The Normal Equation (Least Squares)
+  - A closed-form solver using the Normal Equation (Least Squares)
-  - Gradient Descent
+  - An iterative solver using batch Gradient Descent
+- Visualize
+  - The linear fit to noisy data
-- Visualize model predictions and the gradient descent trajectory
+  - The gradient descent trajectory on a convex surface
-- Explore the effect of hyperparameters like learning rate and iterations on convergence.

 ## Installation